geison20/tech-challenge/README.md

 - [React/hooks](https://reactjs.org/docs/hooks-intro.html)

-- On the day of the interview, have a project running on your machine to present.
+- On the day of the interview you should have the project running on your local machine for a presentation.

 ## Additional information